Arashsa31/GenAI_Externship_Exploring_String_Methods/README.md

 This assignment involves working with Python string methods and slicing.
 The tasks include extracting parts of a string, manipulating strings using methods like strip(), capitalize(), replace(), and upper(), and checking for palindromes.
-The goal is to enhance understanding of string operations by creating, modifying, and analyzing strings.